100% Satisfaction Guarantee

 - Chadwick, Nora Kershaw and J.X.W.P Corcoran.
 The Celts.
 London: Penguin, 1790.
 Print.
 (ISBN 0140212116).

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds.
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Dunkling, Leslie.
 Dictionary of Surnames.
 Toronto: Collins, 1998.
 Print.
 (ISBN 0004720598).

 - Sanders, Joanne McRee Edition.
 English Settlers in Barbados 1637-1800.
 Baltimore: Genealogical Publishing.
 Print.

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 - Bradford, William.
 History of Plymouth Plantation 1620-1647 Edited by Samuel Eliot Morrison 2 Volumes.
 New York: Russell and Russell, 1968.
 Print.

 - Elster, Robert J. International Who's Who.
 London: Europa/Routledge.
 Print.

 The Bragg Family Crest was acquired from the Houseofnames.com archives.
 The Bragg Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 16 September 2013 at 10:17.
+This page was last modified on 17 March 2016 at 11:23.